skilld-labs/trino-odbc/docs/markdown/setup/data-population-guide.md

     G --> H(GetCurrentTime)
     H --> |Assign if multi-measure| I(Measure Value)
     H --> |Assign if single-measure| J(Record Value)
-    I --> K(WriteToTimestream)
+    I --> K(WriteToTrino)
-    J --> K(WriteToTimestream)
+    J --> K(WriteToTrino)
     K --> |Loop|H(GetCurrentTime)
 ```
 The main function collects and verify the input parameters.
-After all parameters are verified it creates a TimestreamWriter.
-When writing to Timestream, the writer creates a MeasureMetadataCreater firstly.
+After all parameters are verified it creates a TrinoWriter.
+When writing to Trino, the writer creates a MeasureMetadataCreater firstly.
 Then the creater creates Dimensions, MeasureName and MeasureValues/Records.
 After these basic metadata info is prepared, the writer starts to get current timestamp and assign the record/measure value.
-The writer calls AWS SDK API to write data to Timestream.
-This is the process of writing a single record to Timestream.
+The writer calls AWS SDK API to write data to Trino.
+This is the process of writing a single record to Trino.
 Since there are a lot of records to be written, the writer restarts and gets the next record timestamp from GetCurrentTime.
-The loop continues until the specified number of records are written to Timestream.
+The loop continues until the specified number of records are written to Trino.

 ## How to add a new table type
 New table types could be added easily.
 1. Create a subclass of `MeasureMetadataCreater`.
 2. Implement the virtual functions based on need.
 If a single measure row is needed, you need to implement `CreateDimensions`, `CreateRecords` and `GetRecordValueAssignFunPtr`.
 If a multi measure row is needed, you need to implement `CreateDimensions`, `CreateMeasureValues`, `GetMetricName` and `GetMeasureValueAssignFunPtr`.
-3. In `TimestreamWriter::CreateMetadataCreater()`, add a object creation for the new subclass based on input table type string.
+3. In `TrinoWriter::CreateMetadataCreater()`, add a object creation for the new subclass based on input table type string.
-4. Update timestream_data_generator.cpp and this document to add a new valid table type.
+4. Update trino_data_generator.cpp and this document to add a new valid table type.

 ## Table structures